Generalized forms of types N = 1, 2 and higher gauge theory: Higher gauge theories in generalized formulations

 The associated \textbf{generalized curvature} is then

-This demonstrates that the entire higher curvatures are encapsulated within a single generalized form $\mathcal{F}$, whose structure is identical to that of the ordinary curvature.
-By construction, $\mathcal{F}$ is a generalized 2-form of type $N=1$, and its components reproduce the fake 2-curvature and the 2-curvature.
-Moreover, $\mathcal{F}$ satisfies the \textbf{generalized Bianchi identity},
+Thus, the higher curvatures are encoded in the single generalized form $\mathcal{F}$, whose algebraic structure mirrors that of the ordinary curvature.
+By construction, $\mathcal{F}$ is a type $N=1$ generalized $2$-form, and its components reproduce the fake $2$-curvature and the $2$-curvature.
+Moreover, $\mathcal{F}$ satisfies the \textbf{generalized Bianchi identity}

-which is equivalent to the 2-Bianchi identities \eqref{2-BI}.
+which is equivalent to the $2$-Bianchi identities \eqref{2-BI}.